swabhs/open-sesame/README.md

 $ cd open-sesame/
  ```

-1. Create a `data/` directory under the root directory, download [FrameNet version 1.7](https://drive.google.com/open?id=1s4SDt_yDhT8qFs1MZJbeFf-XeiNPNnx7), and extract  under `data/fndata-1.7/`.
+1. Create a directory for the data, `$DATA`, containing the (extracted) [FrameNet version 1.7](https://drive.google.com/open?id=1s4SDt_yDhT8qFs1MZJbeFf-XeiNPNnx7) data.
+This should be under `$DATA/fndata-1.7/`.

 2. Second, this project uses pretrained [GloVe word embeddings](https://nlp.stanford.edu/projects/glove/) of 100 dimensions, trained on 6B tokens.
-[Download](http://nlp.stanford.edu/data/glove.6B.zip) and extract under `data/`.
+[Download](http://nlp.stanford.edu/data/glove.6B.100d.zip) and extract under `$DATA/embeddings_glove/`.

-3. Optionally, make alterations to the configurations in `configurations/global_config.json`, if you have decided to either use a different version of FrameNet, or different pretrained embeddings, etc.
+3. Optionally, make alterations to the configurations in `configurations/global_config.json`, if you have decided to either use a different version of FrameNet, or different pretrained embeddings, and so on.

 4. In this repository, data is formatted in a [format similar to CoNLL 2009](https://ufal.mff.cuni.cz/conll2009-st/task-description.html), but with BIO tags, for ease of reading, compared to the original XML format.
 See sample CoNLL formatting [here](https://github.com/swabhs/open-sesame/blob/master/sample.fn1.7.train.conll).
 Preprocess the data by executing:
 ```sh
 $ python -m sesame.preprocess
 ```
 The above script writes the train, dev and test files in the required format into the `data/neural/fn1.7/` directory.
 A large fraction of the annotations are either incomplete, or inconsistent.
 Such annotations are discarded, but logged under `preprocess-fn1.7.log`, along with the respective error messages.
+To include exemplars, use the option ```--exemplar``` with the above command.

 ## Training